fvarga01/Azure-Talking-Points/Azure-SQL-Database-Managed-Instance.md

 - Unless a public endpoint has been configured, Managed Instance can be accessed only through a private IP address.
 So, in order to access it from Azure App Service you first need to make a connection between the application and the Managed Instance VNet.
   - Connect your application to Azure SQL Database managed instance https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connect-app.
   - Connectivity architecture for a managed instance in Azure SQL Database https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connectivity-architecture

+## Scale: Tuning
+- Throughput and IOPS in the General Purpose Tier [also depend on the file size](https://docs.microsoft.com/en-us/azure/azure-sql/managed-instance/resource-limits#file-io-characteristics-in-general-purpose-tier).
+If you notice high IO latency on some database file or you see that IOPS/throughput is reaching the limit, you might improve performance by increasing the file size.